 Sitting in your living room and looking up to see brown stains on the ceiling is one sure way to get you in a bad mood.
 You might have been noticing them to slowly accumulate over time or those spots seem to have just come out of nowhere.
 These types of stains are actually fairly common in most homes in Alabama, especially in homes that lack consistent maintenance.
 There are a variety of brown stains that could form on your ceiling.
-However, there are a few common causes of those spots.
+However, there are a few common causes of those brown spots on ceilings.

 The primary culprit to these stains is water build-up.
 Your first goal is to identify whether the source of the water is from a hole in the roof, a leaky pipe from the upstairs bathroom, or whatever possible cause there is.
 This should be fairly easy since whatever should be directly above the ceiling is often the main cause of the stain.

 If there is no identifiable direct cause above the ceiling, leaky pipes around the house could cause some water to drip long the rafters or beams inside the home.
 On the other hand, water stains from a leaky roof need further assessment by a professional roofer.
 The state and the specific type of damage on your roof have to be identified.

 The most common cause of ceiling discoloration is definitely water damage from the rain.
 The reason there is staining is that the water goes through the building materials and carries some particles before finally landing on the ceiling.
 Sometimes, the water droplets dry out and only leave behind the stains while in other cases, the dripping seeps through the ceiling and you have a leaky ceiling with brown stains.